The Importance Of Getting A Job Confirmed In Writing | Checkatrade

 Materials to be used

-Include the materials that are to be used, and you are ensuring the customer is fully aware of what each material will be used for.
+Include materials that are to be used.
+Ensure the customer is aware of what each material will be used for.

-The price of the job, including VAT, should be included in the contract to avoid any dispute once the project is complete.
-A customer should also know precisely what they’re spending before you begin work.
+The price of the job should be included in the contract to avoid any disagreement once the project is complete.
+Our free job pricing template is useful to make sure you include all of your costs.

 Include the dates the work will be carried out and completed, so the customer knows what to expect from the project and how long the work will take.